RukkyE/NYC-Green-Taxi-Trips-Analysis/README.md

 ## Introduction
 In this project, I analysed the records of Green Taxi Trips in New York City from the year 2017 to 2020. <br />
 The aim of this project is;
+* Increase the revenue to be generated for the following year. <br />
 * Predict the average fare amount per trip to be collected next week. <br />
 * Find the days of the week and times of the day that are the busiest. <br />
 * Find the most popular pick-up and drop-off locations. <br />